Math 1010-3 Exam #3 Review Guide

 • Know how to add, subtract, and multiply complex numbers

-• Understand what complex conjugates are and be able to use them to write the quotient
+• Understand what complex conjugates are and be able to use them to write the

 of two complex numbers in standard form